The US monkeypox response is failing queer men

 I’ve been working on an op-ed about how we’re trying to replace the language of “men who have sex with men” with either “men and their sexual networks” or “queer people and their sexual networks.”

-“Men who have sex with men” has a really long history of being a term that people in public health understand, but it also completely erases trans and non-binary people who are part of our social networks.
+“Men who have sex with men” has a really long history of being a term that people in public health understand, but it also completely erases trans and nonbinary people who are part of our social networks.

 And terms like “men who have sex with men” directly led to New York City not allowing trans women to get vaccinated in the first swath of vaccinations.